 If you have access to a projector and can display each student’s writing as he/she shares it aloud, the rest of the class can follow along visually to see how the concepts were applied.

-Use the Kahoot review game (10 questions per lesson) to review the topic(s) and assess how well the class section has grasped the concepts.
+Use the Kahoot review game (10 questions per lesson) to review the lesson topic.
 After each question has been answered, Kahoot will provide a snapshot of how many students within the class answered the question correctly.
 Use your best judgement, but if less than 70% of students answered a question correctly, be sure to pause and review the question that was missed to make sure students understand before proceeding to the next question.

 GrammarFlip is a comprehensive grammar and writing program designed to individualize student learning while saving ELA teachers time in the classroom.
 Built by teachers, for teachers.